npradaschnor/sorting_algorithms_benchmark/README.md

 import numpy as np
 import pandas as pd
 import time
+import copy
 import matplotlib.pyplot as plt
 ```

 * numpy was used to generate random arrays with n different sizes
 * pandas was used to create a dataframe containing the running times of all sorting algorithms
 * time was used to "measure" the running time of the chosen sorting algorithms
+* copy was used to make a copy.deepcopy() of the original arrays
 * matplotlib.pyplot was used to plot the running time of the sorting algorithms

 File name | Description